 Example 1:

-Portfolio A has an annual return of 10%, a standard deviation of 8%, and a target downside deviation of 4%.
-Portfolio B has an annual return of 10%, a standard deviation of 12%, and a target downside deviation of 4%.
+Consider two models: Portfolio A and Portfolio B. Both generate an identical annual return of 10%.
+Portfolio A displays a total standard deviation of 8% paired with a downside deviation of 4%.
+Portfolio B shows a much wider total standard deviation of 12%, but matches Portfolio A with a downside deviation of exactly 4%.

 Example 2: